niklasramo/palikka/README.md

 ##Why Palikka?

-* Lightweight, around 5.8kb minified and 2.3kb minified and gzipped.
+* Lightweight: 6.29kb minified and 2.6kb minified and gzipped.
 * Works both in the browser (IE7+) and in Node.js.
 * Well documented codebase.
 * Comprehensive unit tests.